 You don’t want the weather to ruin a great trek, or worse, put your life in danger.
-To be prepared for the weather, elements, and potential mishaps, you must hike with the right equipment.
+To be prepared for the weather, elements, and potential mishaps, you must hike with high-quality backpacking equipment.

 At the Broke Backpacker, we take outdoor supplies very seriously.
 We’ve spent hundreds of hours testing, reviewing, and abusing gear that we hike and travel with for years on end.